 Crossbow Expert is a relatively simple feat in 5th Edition that aims to do exactly what it says: make a player an expert at using the crossbow for ranged attacks.
 While that doesn’t sound super special or exciting, not all of the best feats do.
 For fans of this devastating medieval ranged weapon, this might be a feat worth considering, especially if the are focusing on ranged attacks.

-The 5e crossbow feat is worth it in a very narrow set of circumstances in very “by the book” 5th Ed games.
-Generally speaking experienced players agree that this feat is worth skipping most of the time, but is useful for players set on using crossbows.
+The 5E Crossbow Expert feat is worthwhile for a narrow group of characters during very “by the book” 5th Ed DnD games.
+Generally speaking, experienced players agree that this feat is worth skipping most of the time, but has a niche home for players dedicated to using crossbows.

-So how does the crossbow expert feat hold up compared to others in 5th Edition?
-Is this something that crossbow wielding players should consider?
+So how does the Crossbow Expert 5E feat hold up compared to others in 5th Edition?
+Is this really something that crossbow wielding players should consider?
 Should this really be called light crossbow expert as a feat?
+Let’s break it down and find out!

 The crossbow isn’t a bad option as a weapon.
-It gets a bit of bad rap because often a heavy crossbow is compared to a longbow, and in fairness the longbow is going to win that contest as it did often in medieval battles.
-Extra long range and the ability to shoot twice a turn versus once makes up for the potential of +2 extra damage with the crossbow.
+It gets a bit of bad rap because a heavy crossbow is often compared to a longbow, and in fairness, the longbow is going to win that contest as it frequently did in medieval battles.
+Extra long range and the ability to shoot twice or more a turn versus once makes up for the potential of +2 extra damage with the heavy crossbow.

 Directly from the Player’s Handbook: